Linen Gathered Tie Back Dress Tutorial

 This dress is extremely loose and will fit quite a range of sizes.

-Note: Prewash your fabric and tumble dry it until it is still slightly moist, let this dry in room temperature.
+Note: Prewash your fabric and tumble dry it until it is still slightly moist, let this dry at room temperature.
 Iron the fabric so it is easier to work with.

 1. Let’s start by making the bias tape.
 Cut one pretty long and continuous strip of fabric for the neckline and back ties and one short for the back slit opening.
 Follow this detailed tutorial that explains how to cut the fabric on bias and use your bias tape maker to make a continuous strip of bias tape.